crmills100/narrato/work_plan.md

    - multiple paragraphs of text (via markdown) x
    - display node level images x
    - play background sound x
-   - display images: inline
-   - display images: click to zoom
    - state: check to see that state is saved and resumed
    - state: return to start
-   - child-lock mode: tap in center and drag to action (only responde to specific sequence of touches)
 - Create main tabs of application:
    - "Current" - icon of current story
    - "Home" - browsing server